Claude API Pricing 2026: Complete Guide to Anthropic Model Costs ($1-$25 per MTok)

 By Jamie Schiesel Fractional CTO, Head of Engineering

-At MetaCTO, we architect and build enterprise-grade AI applications on the latest models.
-We’ve navigated Anthropic’s complete pricing structure—from base token costs to extended thinking, tool use, and advanced caching strategies—and we’re here to provide a definitive breakdown for 2026.
+At MetaCTO, we architect and build enterprise-grade AI applications on the latest Claude models.
+We have navigated Anthropic’s complete pricing structure—from base token costs to extended thinking, tool use, and advanced caching strategies—and we are providing a definitive breakdown for 2026.

 Short on time?
-Here’s the summary: Anthropic offers three model tiers across the Claude 4.5 series: Haiku 4.5 ($1/$5 per million tokens) for speed and efficiency, Sonnet 4.5 ($3/$15) for balanced intelligence and cost, and Opus 4.5 ($5/$25) for flagship performance.
-Combined with prompt caching (90% savings on repeated context), batch API (50% discount), and extended thinking capabilities, Claude 4.5 represents the most cost-effective frontier AI available today.
+Here’s the summary: Anthropic offers three current-generation model tiers: Haiku 4.5 ($1/$5 per million tokens) for speed and efficiency, Sonnet 4.6 ($3/$15) for balanced intelligence and cost, and Opus 4.6 ($5/$25) for flagship performance.
+Opus 4.6 and Sonnet 4.6 both include the full 1 million token context window at standard pricing—no more premium long-context surcharges.
+Combined with prompt caching (90% savings on repeated context), batch API (50% discount), and extended thinking capabilities, Claude represents the most cost-effective frontier AI available today.
 Looking for alternatives?
 Check out our guides on OpenAI API pricing, Cohere pricing, and Hugging Face costs.

 Anthropic Claude API Pricing 2026: Complete Model Comparison

 Here is a comprehensive comparison of all current Claude models.
-Pricing is shown per million tokens (1M tokens ≈ 750,000 words).
-The Claude 4.5 series represents the latest generation with significant price reductions and performance improvements.
+Pricing is shown per million tokens (1M tokens = approximately 750,000 words).
+The Claude 4.6 models are the latest generation, with the 4.5 series still actively supported.

 ModelInput (per 1M tokens)Output (per 1M tokens)Cache Write (5m)Cache ReadContext WindowBest For